kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

 # Publish and Share via GCP
+Kedro-Viz version 8.0.0 introduces publish and share via GCP.

-## Step 1: Install dependencies
+## Install dependencies
+Step 1:

 ```bash
 pip install 'kedro-viz[gcp]'
 ```

-## Step 2: Configure your Google Cloud Storage
+## Configure your Google Cloud Storage

-You can host your Kedro-Viz project on Google Cloud Storage bucket.
+Step 2: You can host your Kedro-Viz project on Google Cloud Storage bucket.
 You must first create a Google Cloud Storage account and make your bucket readable to anyone on the public internet.
 To do so, follow the [GCP tutorial](https://cloud.google.com/storage/docs/hosting-static-website) to configure a static website on Google Cloud Storage.

 ```{important}
 You need to enable the Compute Engine API for your project as mentioned in the tutorial